Joel Dommett: Personal life

 Dommett married Hannah Cooper in 2019.
 They began dating in 2016 after she sent him a "cat with the heart eye emoji" (😻) in an Instagram direct message.
 In April 2022, Dommett and Cooper started their podcast on Global Player titled "Never Have I Ever".
 The podcast show provides the couple an opportunity to try out activities they would never have had the chance to do.
 Activities featured on the podcast have included blood donation, puppy yoga, experiencing a sensory deprivation tank and open water swimming.

+In May 2023, Dommett announced he and Cooper were expecting their first child together.
+In September 2023, Dommett announced on social media that he and Cooper had welcomed a son.

+In September 2023, Dommett became an official patron for Shooting Star Children's Hospice.